Star Model B

 The Star Model B is a single-action semi-automatic pistol that fires the 9 mm Parabellum pistol cartridge.
 It was produced by Star Bonifacio Echeverria, S.A. in Spain as a derivative of the Star Model A in 9x23mm Largo.
 It is visually similar to and inspired by the M1911 series of pistols, however it is mechanically different in several ways.

 The Model B was chambered in 9mm Luger and was intended for export outside of Spain, being produced for 52 years from 1931 to 1983 when replaced by the similar "Super" series.

 History

-In 1920, Star produced their first locked breech design, the Model 1920 (heavily inspired by the 1911).
+In 1920, Star produced their first locked-breech design, the Model 1920 (heavily inspired by the 1911).
 After three years of adjusting the design, they eventually produced the Model A in 9mm Largo.
 While the Army eventually adopted the Astra Model 400, the Guardia Civil would adopt the Model A instead.

 In 1922, Star began producing the first Model B, which was essentially a first Model A in 9mm Parabellum, with a similar layout and a distinct "T" shaped extractor.
 A relatively small number of these were produced, most of which were intended for export.
 In 1931, production shifted to the second model (shown above), which is much more similar in look to the 1911A1.
 The BS model was introduced in 1957, these are completely identical to original Bs apart from having a magazine safety.
 Star ended manufacture of the original Model B in 1983.

 During WWII, both Nazi Germany and Bulgaria purchased large numbers of Model Bs for military use.
-Bulgarian purchased three lots of 5000 each between late 1943 and early1944-these do not have special markings, and thus are identified by their serial numbers (Bulgarian purchases fall within a set of specific serial ranges).
+Bulgarian purchased three lots of 5,000 each between late 1943 and early 1944-these do not have special markings, and thus are identified by their serial numbers (Bulgarian purchases fall within a set of specific serial ranges).
 German Stars were intended for rearline or police units and are marked with their corresponding Waffenamt stamp.

 Postwar, the West German Landespolizei made use of Model Bs until 1963, and small lots were also purchased by Israel, Peru, South Africa, and Spain for military or police use.
 Beginning in the mid-1960s, many film armorers used Star Model Bs as stand-ins for proper M1911s, due to 9mm blanks being more reliable than .45 blanks at the time.
 As the quality blank ammo improved, original 1911s saw more use in film, but Stars can still be seen on screen from time to time.

 The most notable use of a Star Model B in film is Jules Winnfield's silver-plated example from Pulp Fiction.
 Other examples of Stars being used are District 9, M*A*S*H, and the A-Team television show.